Nature Consumes Everything Eventually

 Much like a masterful painting by Bouguereau that can be copied and sold for less by an artist that knows nothing about composition or design.
 Competition is always right around the corner even if they don’t have a long history in it’s field of success.

 So how do we continually push past our comfort zone and overcome this dilemma?

 We need to become nature, with endless persistence and endurance.
 This doesn’t mean we plant ourselves in the ground and dump fertilizer on our head.
 We need to continually adapt, grow, change, and improve.
 We need to allow the temporary growing pains to make us stronger…ensuring that nothing can weaken and consume our goals of success.
-Not once has nature given in to competition.
+Not once has nature succumbed to competition.
 Not even the Great Pyramids of Giza stand a chance against nature because they aren’t maintained.

 Become nature in regards to your art, and embrace the positivities that come with change.
 Continue to grow and be persistent because that is the key to great success in art and life.

 Thanks so much for a great year everyone!
 All of the support has helped this site grow into something that is slowly but surely helping change the future of art.
 Happy New Year!